 The CVMP Assessment Report:

 - Summarizes the data submitted by the company on the product’s quality, safety, and effectiveness;

 - Explains the assessment done by the CVMP to support the committee’s recommendation to the EU Commission to issue a marketing authorization; and

 - Is the basis for the European Public Assessment Report (EPAR) published on EMA’s website.

-The EPAR is equivalent to the Freedom of Information (FOI) Summary published on FDA’s website.
-The FOI Summary is a public document describing the safety and effectiveness data that support FDA’s decision to approve a new animal drug.
-It includes summaries of any studies that were done and explains the basis for FDA’s approval.
+The EPAR can be compared to the Freedom of Information (FOI) Summary published on FDA’s website.
+The FOI Summary is a public document describing the safety and effectiveness information that supports FDA’s decision to approve a new animal drug.
+It includes summaries of studies that were done and explains the basis for the agency’s approval.

 CVMP has mandatory timeframes to complete the scientific evaluation and issue a scientific opinion on the application.
 FDA has similar mandatory timeframes for reviewing human and animal drugs.
 Another similarity between EMA and FDA is found in the budget for each agency.
-About 83 percent of EMA’s budget comes from fees and administrative charges paid by companies to support the agency’s review of medicinal products.
-The remaining 17 percent is from general funding from the European Union.
+About 85 percent of EMA’s budget comes from fees and administrative charges paid by companies to support the agency’s review of medicinal products.
+The European Union contributes 7 percent of the funding for public health issues and 8 percent comes from other sources.
 In the United States, Congress appropriates some of FDA’s budget.
 The rest of the agency’s budget comes from user fees paid by companies to support FDA’s review of human and animal drugs.

 While the specific procedures may differ, FDA’s Center for Veterinary Medicine (CVM) and EMA’s Committee for Medicinal Products for Veterinary Use (CVMP) have the same goal: to make sure safe and effective drugs are available for animals.
 Many of the responsibilities of CVM and CVMP are the same, such as:

 - Reviewing safety and effectiveness data for new animal drugs;

 - Monitoring animal drugs after they reach the market;